TestL-ab/TestL-ab.github.io/src/pages/docs/problem-overview.md

 ## Not all problems are amenable to A/B Testing

-A/B testing is a powerful tool for optimizing website or application performance and improving user experience.
-However, it is important to note that there are some problems that A/B testing may not solve on its own:
+While A/B testing has many advantages compared to other approaches for optimizing applications, it is important to note that there are some problems that A/B testing may not solve on its own:

 **Fundamental design flaws:** A/B testing can only optimize the performance of existing designs or features, but it cannot fix fundamental flaws in the design or architecture of a website or application.